 ABOUT THIS TOOLKIT

 United Way believes that an educated citizenry that has the skills needed for the evolving workforce is the foundation of a strong, globally competitive economy.
 Yet, too many students still fail to graduate high school on time.
 To address this challenge, United Way has set an ambitious national education goal of cutting the dropout rate in half by the year 2018 and is mobilizing individuals, communities, and organizations across America to work collectively so that more students graduate high school prepared for college and career.

 United Way views high-quality out-of-school programs as one important support — as part of a broad array of wrap-around supports— to achieve our national goal of cutting the high school drop-out rate in half and preparing every young person for success in life.
-Participation in high-quality out-of-school time programs results in increases in student performance on standardized achievement tests; improved work-study habits and homework completion rates, and course grades.
-Participation in quality programs also helps to increase student engagement and school connectedness; increases in self-esteem; improved relationships with peers and adults; and declines in negative, risk-taking behavior.
+Participation in high-quality out-of-school time programs helps to improve student work-study habits, homework completion rates, and course grades.
+Participation in quality programs also helps to increase student engagement and school connectedness, increases in self-esteem, improved relationships with peers and adults, and declines in negative, risk-taking behavior.
 Increased student engagement and performance in school can help to improve overall educational attainment.
 United Way believes that increasing access to engaging, relevant, and high-quality out-of-school time activities, especially for at-risk middle and high school students, will ultimately help to increase high school graduation rates.